lionelmace/ibmcloud-labs/labs/Lab Watson - Create natural Dialog with Watson Conversation/README.md

 1. Select **#greeting (create new condition)** from the list.
 This condition is triggered by any input that matches the #greeting intent.

-1. Add a response in the Fulfill with a response field:
+1. Add a response in the Watson responses field:
   ```Hi!
 What can I do for you?```

 1. In the ```anything_else node```, select the minimize icon.
 This unclutters the tree view by minimizing this node.
 Here is the tree view now: